HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Bundle Deletion API

 The bundle deletion API is a two part process.
-The first request will return the bundle and files that will be affect as a consequence of this operation, and a confirmation code.
+The first request will return the bundle and files that will be affected as a consequence of this operation, and a confirmation code.
 Both logical and physical deletions can be performed through this API.
 For **logical deletions** only a list bundles of bundles is returned in the response since files are unaffected by the logical deletion of a bundle.
 For a **physical deletion** a list of affected files and bundles is returned.